PhD in Applied Developmental Psychology

 Degree Requirements

-The degree requirements can be found in the official PhD in Applied Developmental Psychology Handbook
+The degree requirements can be found in our PhD in Applied Developmental Psychology Handbook (PDF)

 Prerequisites